snaxusuan/incubator-dubbo-website/docs/zh-cn/user/references/qos (translated).md

 |Consumer Service Name|NUM|
 +---------------------+---+
 ```
- 改：列出dubbo为生产者和消费者所提供的服务

 List the services that dubbo provides to providers and consumers

  ### Online service command
- 改：当使用延迟发布功能的时候(通过设置com.alibaba.dubbo.config.AbstractServiceConfig#register 为 false)，可通过Online命令上线服务
 When using delay publishing function(com.alibaba.dubbo.config.AbstractServiceConfig#register set as false), you can use “online” command to online the service

  ```
 //online all services
 dubbo>online